mattiashognas-spp/digidocs-on-github/sections/GITHUB_ACTIONS.md

 ## Continous integration

-We use github antions for our CI workflow.
+We use Github Actions for our CI workflow.
-Common usage is:<br/>
+Our common usage is:<br/>

 On pull request: Run Sonarcloud and unit tests.<br/>

 On push to master/main: Run build and package as nuget and send to our gtihub nuget repository for internal usage OR send to Octopus Deploy for deploy.<br/>

 ## Continous delivery